WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/03_Lagrangian_Dynamics.md

 ## Bead on a Circular Wire

-Derive the equations of motion for a bead of mass $m$ moving on a frictionless circular wire of radius $a$ (problem 3.1 but for now consider the wire to be stationary).
+Derive the equations of motion for a bead of mass $m$ moving on a frictionless circular wire of radius $a$ (problem 3.1 below but for now consider the wire to be stationary).
 Do this three ways:

 1. Use Newtonian mechanics by projecting the forces as appropriate.